UNITED CHURCH OF HYDE PARK

 Picture

-Associated with the Open and Affirming Coalition, Reconciling Ministries Networks, and More Light Presbyterians.
-Member of Chicago Coalition of Welcoming Churches.
+We associate with the Open and Affirming Coalition, Reconciling Ministries Networks, More Light Presbyterians, and Chicago Coalition of Welcoming Churches since 2022.

 • Home